-SERVICE INDICATOR/MEASURE 2016 2017 2018 2019 COMMENTS STATUTORY PLANNING Decision Making Council planning decisions upheld at VCAT [Number of VCAT decisions that did not set aside council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 100% 0% 0% 0% Council has had no planning matters referred to VCAT from 2017 to 2019.
-WASTE COLLECTION Waste diversion Kerbside collection waste diverted from landfill [Weight of recyclables and green organics collected from kerbside bins / Weight of garbage, recyclables and green organics collected from kerbside bins] x100 24% 24% 23% 25% The volume of recyclables collected and diverted from landfill has been consistent.
+SERVICE INDICATOR/MEASURE 2016 2017 2018 2019 COMMENTS STATUTORY PLANNING 100% 0% 0% 0% Council has had no Decision Making planning matters referred to VCAT from Council planning decisions upheld at VCAT 2017 to 2019.
+[Number of VCAT decisions that did not set aside council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 WASTE COLLECTION 24% 24% 23% 25% The volume of Waste diversion recyclables collected and diverted from Kerbside collection waste diverted from landfill landfill has been [Weight of recyclables and green organics collected from kerbside bins / Weight of garbage, recyclables and green organics collected from kerbside bins] x100 consistent.
 Council does not collect green organics using roadside waste collection services.